A short break in the Lake District — 10 reasons to visit

 Along with boasting around 28,500 hectares of woodland, there are also some magnificent forests in the Lake District National Park.

-Whinlatter Forest Park — Lake District breaks
+Whinlatter Forest Park — Lake District short break

 Whinlatter Forest Park is near Keswick in the north lakes.
 It’s the only mountain forest in England, with views overlooking Bassenthwaite Lake, Derwentwater and the town of Keswick.